How fraudsters take advantage of ride-hailing apps

 All these forms of fraud not only affect individuals but the companies that are providing ride-hailing and mobility as a service in general.
 Their reputations can be at stake, for if they do not tackle the issue of securing user accounts and their personal information, reputations can be tarnished.

 It is essential that companies dealing with payments and transactions deploy advanced fraud solutions to keep not only their businesses but their customers safe.
 Nethone, for example, uses machine learning models to power effective analysis of every single service user.
 What does this mean in practicality?
-5,000+ pieces of digital fingerprinting and behavioural biometric data are automatically analysed to fully understand a user’s device setups and behaviors (know your user), all to weed out genuine and honest users from dishonest customers and fraudsters.
+5,000+ pieces of digital fingerprinting and behavioural biometric data are automatically analysed to fully understand a user’s device setups and behaviours (know your user), all to weed out genuine and honest users from dishonest customers and fraudsters.
 This means if a user is making concerted efforts to mask their true identity and device settings, they most likely have bad intentions.
 This analysis is performed in real-time and completely unnoticed by the user.

 Any company providing ride-hailing apps cannot underestimate the risk involved, which is why the only solution is to use advanced anti-fraud systems, that can truly make payments and transactions secure, protecting the entire customer journey from account setup to the point of a payment being made.
 For any company to not take the threat seriously, they will have to deal with the online backlash of negative reviews, social media character assassination and inevitable media interest.
 All of these can be avoided, so why risk enduring the worse case scenarios?